 Reaching our full potential in life is saying “yes” to things that align with our top goals and the person we are seeking to become.

-Warren Buffett states this one simple habit separate successful people from everyone else:
+Warren Buffett states this one simple habit separates successful people from everyone else:

 “The difference between successful people and really successful people is that really successful people say no to almost everything.
 Life is full of choices, and there have been plenty of times where I was undecided after a lot of analysis.
 If you can’t decide, say NO.